bavla/NormNet/data/Manly&Alberto/README.md

-# Some datasets from Manly and Alberto
+# Some two-mode networks from Manly and Alberto

 Manly, Bryan F. J.,  Navarro Alberto, Jorge A.: Multivariate statistical methods: a primer.
 4e, CRC Press, 2017.